 Lee is best known for starring on the hit NBC television show “My Name is Earl” from 2005 to 2009, on which he played the title character.
 Lee was nominated for a Golden Globe award as well as two Screen Actors Guild awards for his performance.

 Lee lives in Texas where he focuses on photography and co-owns the restaurant Barley and Board.
 A book documenting “A Plain View” has been published recently, and Lee will be available for a book signing after his talk.

 The lecture begins at 6 p.m. on Aug.
 23. eastman.org

-Bird enthusiasts gather: The Rochester Museum & Science Center is hosting two wooden bird carving events.
+The Rochester Museum & Science Center is hosting a food preservation workshop.